Restoring June Sucker Nursery Habitat Is Essential to Recovering the Species

 The delta project officially broke ground on June 11, 2020 and the next three years were mostly spent excavating a system of braided channels and wetland ponds in 260 acres of acquired agricultural land just north of the original Provo River channel.
 Major revegetation efforts followed construction each fall, with stewardship activities taking place throughout the year to cultivate and protect plantings.

 In 2022, the northern end of Skipper Bay dike - which was initially constructed in the 1940s to hold Utah Lake out of the area - was lowered and four outlet channels were constructed through the lowered dike.
 This reconnected the lake with historic Skipper Bay, allowing Utah Lake to expand eastward toward its historic shoreline.
-On March 2, 2023, the Provo River was diverted from a point just downstream of Lakeshore Bridge into the newly constructed delta.
-The river eventually made its way through the delta and new outlet channels into Utah Lake over the next week.
+On March 2, 2023, the Provo River was diverted through a newly constructed diversion structure downstream of Lakeshore Bridge into the restored delta.
+Over the following few days, the river wound its way through the delta and new outlet channels into Utah Lake.

 In the first June sucker spawning event after the river was diverted, a near record number of June suckers migrated through the new delta into the Provo River.
 Nearly 6,300 tagged June suckers were detected entering the delta, from April 1st through July 12th.
 Incredibly, because only a small portion of adult June sucker are tagged, the total number that entered the delta is likely 5 to 10 times greater.